aws-samples/aws-batch-genomics/README.md

 aws cloudformation create-stack --stack-name iam-batch --template-body file://batch/setup/iam.template.yaml --capabilities CAPABILITY_NAMED_IAM
 ```

-We have provided a python script to configure your batch environment.
-While you can also do this via the CLI, the script in `batch/setup/create_batch_env.py` will do this for you.
-Please see the README.md in `batch/setup` for additional information on how to run this set up script.
-Effectively, this script creates your compute environments, job queues, and then job definitions.
+We have provided a CloudFormation template as well as a python script (either/or) to configure your batch environment.
+While you can also do this via the CLI, the CloudFormation template at `batch/setup/batch_env.template.yaml` (recommended) or the python script at `batch/setup/create_batch_env.py` (if following the blog posts) will do this for you.
+Please see the README.md in `batch/setup` for additional information on how to run these.

 ## Step 4.
 Define and deploy AWS Step Functions to control the data processing steps